 2) Have roadside assistance and keep the details handy

-You do not want to be stuck on the hard shoulder with two children trying to ring around and find someone to pick you blow a tyre or your car fails.
+You do not want to be stuck on the hard shoulder with two children trying to ring around and find someone to pick you up if you blow a tyre or your car fails.

 3) Know where you are stopping